7 Myths about One Level (Curbless) Showers

-When most people think about a one level (curbless) shower the words which come to mind are – Grandma, wheelchair, roll in, walker and handicapped.
+When most people think about a one level (curbless) shower the words which come to mind are – Grandma, wheelchair, roll in, walker, geriatric and handicapped.
 While a curbless shower certainly can be a need for grandma in a wheelchair or a person with mobility challenges to safely enjoy their shower, it’s about much more than that.
 From my experience a one level shower can be cool, contemporary, stylish all while providing a functional design which will work for life.
 Let’s take a look at 7 myths about one level showers and bust them wide open.

 Myth 1 – Barrier free showers aren’t contemporary